 Mrs. Zentz has taught all levels from pre-kindergarten through the university level.
 She was the music specialist at Cunningham Creek Elementary for 11 years.
 She previously taught band at CA Gray Middle School (Moultrie, GA), MacIntyre Park Middle School (Thomasville, GA), and Mandarin Christian School (Jacksonville, FL).
 She was the assistant band director for the Colquitt County “50th Regiment” High School Band, the Thomasville High School Band, and the Wolfson High School “Wolfpack” Band.

-As a performer, Mrs. Zentz was principal clarinetist for the Albany Symphony Orchestra for three years, and played in various university wind ensembles and pit orchestras.
+As a performer, Mrs. Zentz was principal clarinetist for the Albany Symphony Orchestra for three years.
 She is a charter member and first clarinetist in the First Coast Wind Ensemble, Jacksonville’s professional-caliber community band.

 She is a frequent presenter at music education conferences and workshops throughout the country.
 She has presented over 50 times at major music education conferences in Pennsylvania, California, New York, Ohio, Alabama, Florida, Georgia, South Carolina, North Carolina, Mississippi, Virginia and West Virginia.

 As an author, Mrs. Zentz has been published in the leading journals for music education and has authored four method books: Junior Jam Session, Note Name Nonsense, Percussion Playalongs, and The Heart Chart.
 Her “Heart Chart Rhythm System” is being used in over 1000 schools world-wide and was produced in a version for the SMARTBoard.